brillout/goldpage/docs/readme.template.md

 and then test if SSR works out for that page.
 You can then progressively add SSR to your other pages.

-**Do-one-thing-do-it-well**
+At least but not last,

-We find other tools too "framework-ish".
+we find other tools too "framework-ish".
 Goldpage only takes care of building your pages and leaves the rest of the stack to you.
 Where you may feel restricted with other tools Goldpage gives you freedom.